Slasky86/CyberArk-Powershell/WSUS/readme.md

 4. Sends an email of the statistics and writes to the Event Viewer
 5. Checks if the server has a pending reboot
 6. Stops the services and removes any temporary firewall rules put in to allow access to SMTP server or WSUS server
-7. Reboots the server if it is pending
+7. Reboots the server if automatic reboot is selected.
+Otherwise it will just print to console and event viewer that the server needs a reboot
 8. Checks the CyberArk services for "Running" status after reboot, and sends a mail if something is wrong.